Willie Nelson albums discography

 The following is a detailed discography of all albums released by country music singer Willie Nelson, since his professional debut in 1962.
-Nelson's discography includes 99 studio albums (consisting of 73 solo studio albums and 26 collaborative studio albums), 14 live albums, 51 compilation albums and 41 video albums as well as the soundtracks of The Electric Horseman and Honeysuckle Rose.
+Nelson's discography includes 104 studio albums (consisting of 78 solo studio albums and 26 collaborative studio albums), 14 live albums, 51 compilation albums and 41 video albums as well as the soundtracks of The Electric Horseman and Honeysuckle Rose.

+According to Courier Journal, Nelson's 2024 album The Border was his 152nd album.

 His albums have been successful in many countries, especially New Zealand, Australia and some European countries.
 Nelson has sold more than 40 million albums in the United States alone.